westminsterschoolit/cantandum/_programme/music-by-handel-and-faure.md

     - George Frideric Handel
     - Gabriel Fauré
 ---
-Handel Let thy Hand be strengthened
+> Handel Let thy Hand be strengthened
-Handel O praise the Lord with one consent
+> Handel O praise the Lord with one consent
-Fauré Requiem
+> Fauré Requiem
+{: .blockquoteCantandum}

 George Frideric Handel (1685-1759) was one of the greatest composers of the baroque age and was a cosmopolitan and eclectic artist.
 Born in Germany, he became a British subject in 1727.